Prag8855/aab/content/guides/ksk-kuenstlersozialkasse.md

 - [ ] **You work in an artistic or journalistic context**
     Creativity and originality is a big part of your work.
 If your work is original enough to have copyright, it should be okay.
 If you don't get credited for your work, it's probably not creative enough.
 For example, wedding singers don't work in an artistic context, so they sometimes get rejected.
 Some dance teachers teach fitness, not art.
 - [ ] **It's your main job**
     Creative work must be the biggest part of your work, and the biggest part of your income.
 You can have other sources of income, but [it gets complicated](/guides/ksk-kuenstlersozialkasse#can-i-have-another-source-of-income-while-in-the-ksk).
+Students can also join the KSK.[^55]
 - [ ] **It's not temporary**
     You plan to do this kind of work for a long time, not just a few months.[^17]